 Dr. YX Lum, an aesthetic doctor from IDS Clinic, says, “It depends largely on the ingredients included in the face mists and how they are formulated.

-Face mists that contain humectant ingredients like hyaluronic acid and glycerin will help to moisture the skin.
+Face mists that contain humectant ingredients like hyaluronic acid and glycerin will help to moisturise the skin.
 Humectants are hygroscopic substances that help to keep things moist.
 They help to hold the moisture to the skin.
 Facial mists that contain occlusives can also help to hydrate.
 Occlusives like mineral oils lock in moisture.”

 She also mentioned that there are a lot of face mists in the market that don’t have either of such ingredients, so make sure to keep your eyes peeled before investing in one.
 Face mists that contain too much alcohol may even end up having the opposite effect and drying out your skin!